-Research has shown certain consequences for kids undermine the goal of raising good, moral children.
+Research has shown certain consequences for kids undermine the goal of raising good children.
 However, natural and logical consequences are invaluable ways to teach children.
 Learn more below.

 In the past, I might have yelled at my kids to be quiet.